 There’s a profound message in this story of Buddha.
 Often, people hold onto grudges like some prized possessions.
 They don’t want to let go even when they can.
-As it is, life is hard enough, and why do they make it harder by eternally stocking more and more hard feelings is an as intriguing as amusing aspect of human behavior.
+As it is, life is hard enough, so why they make it harder by eternally stocking more and more hard feelings is as intriguing as amusing an aspect of human behavior.
 Let’s not forget that today could be our last day on this planet.
 Every day is a new beginning.
-We brush, we bathe, we dress up, we eat to start our new day.
+We brush our teeth, we bathe, we dress up, we eat to start our new day.
 Why not actually make it new?
-Why not remind ourselves every morning that today I’ll not allow my past to barge into my present?
+Why not remind ourselves every morning that today I’ll not allow my past to barge into my present.
 That today, I’ll meet every person as if I’m meeting them for the first time.
 Is it even doable, you may ask?
-Well, you won’t know till you try.
+Well, you won’t know until you try.

 The present moment truly is beyond judgment, analysis and interference.
-Like Buddha, if we aim to live in now, in our today, our yesterday will hurt us less and less.
-While the man was wrong to abuse Buddha, the reality is that we don’t know what all he had been through.
+Like Buddha, if we aim to live in the now, in our today, our yesterday will hurt us less and less.
+While the man was wrong to abuse Buddha, the reality is that we don’t know all that he had been through.
 Maybe he had mortgaged his only farm to buy his only cow.
 Maybe his family was starving, maybe he was suffering from some mental disorder.
-We can label his conduct as antisocial, we may tag him a bad person, but we have no right to judge him or his sentiments.
-Buddha did not preach him, tell him off or judge him.
+We can label his conduct as antisocial or we may tag him as a bad person, we have no right to judge him or his sentiments.
+Buddha did not preach to him, tell him off or judge him.
 He simply practiced his own conduct.
 And that leads me to an important point.

 Neither an apology for the offender nor forgiveness for the victim are possible if they are going to judge each other.
 Have the courage to apologize when you make a mistake.
 It won’t make you small, it’ll make you strong.
 And, have the greatness to forgive when someone says sorry.
 It won’t make you any less, it’ll make you divine, in fact.
 If you can’t forgive, try not to judge at least.